ocurity/dracon/docs/getting-started.md

 `espresso cup by @ptzianos`

-The Dracon Helm package lists as dependencies the Bitnami charts for Postgres and MongoDB.
+The Dracon Helm package lists as dependencies the Bitnami charts for Postgres and MongoDB and the chart for Neo4j.
 The values used are in the `deploy/dracon/values/dev.yaml` file.

 1. Expose the TektonCD Dashboard